W W W W World Wide Web Witness Inc.

 26) Habakkuk 2:13

-This is taken from The Bright Light and the Uncomprehending Darkness, Ch.
+What follows below, except for the SHORT EXPOSITION is taken in part from The Bright Light and the Uncomprehending Darkness, Ch.
 8.

 DARKNESS OF SPIRIT IS NOT OF THE LORD

 AND WILL MEET HIS SWORD:

 Let us consider Habakkuk 2:13-14, and with this, allied scriptures to show the lively loveliness of the Lord, who neither as dictator, disenables the liberties of man, nor supine, ignores them.
 Instead, showing all things over time, and dispossessing devilish dynamic of its pretence by allowing its actual ways to reveal themselves in our time, He acts in His own critical axis of action, and completes the lessons of the ages with the eventual rebukes to shame, and overthrow of shambles.

 This theme of using history to educate powers and bodies of various celestial kinds is seen in Ephesians 3:7ff. (emphasis is added, to focus our point):

 ”Of which I was made a minister, according to the gift of the grace of God given unto me by the effectual working of His power.
 To me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ; and to bring to light what is the fellowship of the mystery, which from the beginning of the world has been hidden in God, who created all things by Jesus Christ: